Sugayoiya/excel-to-json/README.md

 **in this command:**

-header_numbers = how many rows of header in this excel
+header_numbers = how many rows of header in this excel (default from column 1 - x in excel)

 if your excel only have one row header,